TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <h2><strong><span style="font-size: 24px; color: #009611;">HOW CAN I CONFIGURE THIS MOD?</span></strong></h2>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
-<p><span style="font-size: 14px;">&nbsp; &nbsp; You can configure this mod with either datapacks or the configs!
-See the "PRE-MADE DATAPACKS" section further down for already made datapacks that do stuff such as turning off advancements!&nbsp;</span></p>
+<p><span style="font-size: 14px;">&nbsp; &nbsp; You can configure this mod with configs and datapacks!
+See the "PRE-MADE DATAPACKS" section further down for already made datapacks that do a bunch of stuff such as turning off advancements!</span></p>
 <p>&nbsp;</p>
 <p><span style="font-size: 14px;">&nbsp;&nbsp;<strong>&nbsp; You can change the configs by using Mod Menu mod with this mod.
 Just go into my mod in the list and click the gear.
 Just be sure to restart you game when you're finished changing configs!
 If you want to find this mod's config file directly, go into the config folder that is above the mods folder and there will be 1 config file for this mod (but without comments).
 Then exit/restart Minecraft for all changes to take effect.
-Do note that the config will affect this mod for all worlds so keep that in mind!</strong></span></p>
+Do note that the config will affect all worlds so keep that in mind!</strong></span></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp;<span style="font-size: 18px;"> Config details:</span></strong></p>
 <div class="spoiler">
 <p>&nbsp; &nbsp; Right now, there are lots of config options.
-The big ones that you may be interested in are the <span style="font-size: 12px;"><strong>add____ToModdedBiomes</strong> </span>config entries.
-Turning this on will make the config add the features or structures to any modded biomes with the correct category.
-For example, if you turn on <span style="font-size: 12px;"><strong>addMineshaftsToModdedBiomes</strong> </span>and you have a mod that adds a new kind of Desert biome in any dimension, then that biome will now spawn Desert themed Mineshafts in it!
-For all structures, you can change their spawnrates and what biomes they should be blacklisted from.
-You can even blacklist dimensions as well!
+The big one that you may be interested in is the spawnrate config for every structure and yes, you can even fully turn off the structures too.
+The config comments will help walk you through on how to adjust the rates.
+Furthermore, you can even blacklist dimensions or biomes as well!
 For some structures, you can change the maximum and minimum y value that they can start their generation at and far more!
-Check out the config.
-It should be clear what you can do and I included comments in the config to describe what the configs do.</p>
+Check out the config for everything you can do!</p>
 <p>&nbsp;</p>
 <p>Furthermore, you can make datapacks to modify or change a huge amount of stuff in my mod including modifying how structures look!
 Here's a flat world of all the pieces of my nbt-based structures.
 Use this to make editing and overriding structure pieces easier with datapacks:&nbsp;<strong><br /><span style="color: #3366ff;"><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/tag/0.0.10">Repurposed Structures - pieces world (click here)</a></span></strong></p>
 <p>&nbsp;</p>
 <p>All the tags this mod uses are under data.repurposed_structures.tags.blocks and you can specify more than one block.
 The json tag files you can override can be found at:<br /><span style="color: #3366ff;"><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/tags/blocks">Block Tags for Repurposed Structures (click here) </a></span></p>
 <p><strong>&nbsp;</strong></p>
 <p>If you want to change the loot tables that the structures in this mod uses, you can override my loot tables with a data pack!
-All loot tables are under data.repurposed_structures.loot_tables.chests path.
-Here's a datapack with the default loottables:&nbsp;<br /><span style="color: #3366ff;"><strong><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests">Repurposed_Structures-Loottables (click here) </a></strong></span></p>
+Here's a datapack with the default loot tables:&nbsp;<br /><span style="color: #3366ff;"><strong><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests">Repurposed_Structures-Loottables (click here) </a></strong></span></p>
 <p>&nbsp;</p>
 <p>The mob spawner for all none-nbt based structures can be changed with datapacks as well!
 You can download the spawner datapack here and change the entries inside the json files to add, remove, or change mob chances in spawners!:<br /><span style="color: #3366ff;"><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/rs_spawners">Repurposed_Structures-Mob_Spawners (click here) </a></span></p>
 <p>&nbsp;<br /><span style="font-size: 12px;">And some structure pieces such as Wells, Villages, Outposts, Shipwrecks, Pyramids, and Igloos can also be overridden with datapacks.
 Furthermore, the template pools that holds structure pieces for Villages and other structures can also be overridden with datapacks to add your own pieces to the villages or other structures!
 You can find what pieces or pools can be replaced and their filenames here: </span><br /><span style="font-size: 12px; color: #3366ff;"><strong><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures">Overridable structure nbt files (click here)</a></strong></span><br /><span style="color: #3366ff;"><strong><a style="color: #3366ff;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/worldgen/template_pool">Overridable structure pool files (click here)</a></strong></span></p>